-No matter how compelling they may look, while those features may benefit their customers, they may not be the right solutions So if you see some compelling initiatives, make sure that you test and validate these ideas with your customer base first before implementing it for your product(s).
+No matter how compelling they may look, while those features may benefit their customers, they may not be the right solutions to solve your customer problems.

+So if you see some compelling initiatives, make sure that you test and validate these ideas with your customer base first before implementing it for your product(s).